 The Audit Committee and the Board have adopted special policies and procedures for consideration of restaurant development, acquisition and disposition transactions involving franchisees in which directors or executive officers of the Company, or their immediate families, have significant ownership, generally defined as ten percent or more.
 Under the policy, the Audit Committee ultimately must consider and determine whether to approve or disapprove any subject transaction involving a related party.
 Proposed acquisitions and dispositions of restaurants involving the Company and related parties must be evaluated in light of an appraisal by a reputable, disinterested third party.
 With respect to proposed new development by related parties, if the Company declines to exercise its right of first refusal, the policy requires that the opportunity be made available to qualified franchisees without related-party ownership.
-Similarly, with respect to a proposed acquisition of a restaurant by a related party from another franchisee, if the Company declines to exercise its right of first refusal, the Company must consider making recommendations concerning possible alternative, nonrelated-party franchisee parties.
+Similarly, with respect to a proposed acquisition of a restaurant by a related party from another franchisee, if the Company declines to exercise its right of first refuse its right of first refuse to a proposed acquisition of a restaurant by a related party from another franchisee, if the Company declines to exercise its right of first refuse its right of first refuse to a proposed acquisition of a restaurant by a related party from another franchisee, if the Company declines to exercise its right of first refuse acquisition of a restaurant by a related party from another franchisee, if the Company declines to exercise its right of first is right of first refuse acquisition of a restaurant by a related party from another franchisee, if the Company declines to exercise its right of first is right of first f refusal, the Company must consider making recommendations concerning possible alternative, nonrelated-party franchisee parties.
 Finally, the policy requires that any proposed disposition of a restaurant by a related party to another franchisee must be disclosed to the Audit Committee, and must be approved by the Audit Committee if the proposed transaction includes any consideration by or from the Company outside the ordinary course of business with other franchisees.
 The Audit Committee has also used the procedures set forth in this policy to review the Company's transactions with Hampton Airways, Inc., discussed under "Transactions with Related Persons" below.